The Most Unique Place To Visit In Laguna Philippines [Comprehensive Guide]

 When we reached the town plaza we were greeted with a grand old church that dates back to 1646.
 When taking a look inside we were given a ten-minute tour and discovered that there are a number of religious artefacts in here, some of which dated back 500 years.
 There were a number of sculptures that were in a particular sequence that told the story of Christ’s life.
 Although I’m not religious, I certainly appreciated the sculpturing and decorations within this church.
 We later found out that this town was established by Spanish friars way back 1580.
 This really was mind-boggling.
 To get here is only about a one hour walk from Matabungka Falls.

 From there we were able to contact our driver to come and collect us and save us the hassle of taking a walk back up the mountain.
 This is certainly the way that I would recommend for you to take this adventure.
 Basically, you drive your car up to Tatlong Krus, then trek down to the waterfall.
 Here you can spend an hour or so having a swim and some lunch while relaxing.
-After that, you can then continue down the trail into the center of Paete.
+After that, you can then continue down the trail into the centre of Paete.
 The other added bonus is there is no entrance fees or anything for this trek.
 It’s also not compulsory to use a guide.
 It’s actually easy enough to do without a guide.
 If you started the trek earlier in the day, you would make it to Paete in time for a nice relaxing lunch.
 If you did this, it will cap off what I consider to be the most unique place to visit in Laguna Philippines.